nilportugues/php-sql-query-builder/README.md

 <a name="block3.3"></a>
 ### 3.3.
 UPDATE Statement

+The `UPDATE` statement works just like expected, set the values and the conditions to match the row and you're set.

+Examples provided below.

 ### 3.3.1 Basic UPDATE statement
 Important including the the `where` statement is critical, or all table rows will be replaced with the provided values if the statement is executed.